 Agent: Conrad Williams

-Grace is a British screenwriter and actress living in London, UK.
-She has been acting professionally in theatre, film, and television since age nine.
-Grace was Head Girl at North London Collegiate School before moving to Princeton University in the United States to major in Classics.
-There she also took courses in the Visual Arts and taught herself film editing.
+Grace is a British screenwriter and actress living in London.
+She has been acting professionally in theatre, film and television since age nine.
+Grace was Head Girl at North London Collegiate School, before moving to the US to major in Ancient Greek at Princeton University.
+Whist at Princeton she also took courses in screenwriting and directing and taught herself editing.

-As a screenwriter, Grace was mentored by Peter Ansorge (former Head of Drama at Channel 4) at the National Film and Television School (NFTS) where she crafted the idea for her first television series, NAIAD.
+As a screenwriter, Grace was mentored by Peter Ansorge (former Head of Drama at Channel 4) at the National Film and Television School (NFTS) where she crafted the idea for her first series, NAIAD (8 x 1 hour drama).
 It has been optioned by Silver Reel Productions (The Wife, Breathe, Churchill, The Railway Man).
-Grace is currently working with the executive producer and creative producer at Silver Reel, Claudia Bluemhuber and Jesús Muñoz to develop the project, and is joining Silver Reel’s writing team to help craft more projects for the global television market.
+Grace is working with the CEO of Silver Reel, Claudia Bluemhuber to develop the series.

-Grace’s acting credits include originating the role of Fredrika in Sir Trevor Nunn’s Olivier and Tony award-nominated revival of A LITTLE NIGHT MUSIC at the Menier Chocolate Factory and in the West End.
-She has also appeared in Daisy Goodwin’s ITV/PBS series VICTORIA and CASUALTY for the BBC.
-Recently, Grace was nominated for Best Supporting Actress at the British Independent Film Festival for her performance in Ottilie Wilford’s JEWELS opposite Nell Hudson.
+Grace’s acting credits include originating the role of Fredrika in Sir Trevor Nunn’s Olivier and Tony award-nominated revival of A LITTLE NIGHT MUSIC.
+She has also appeared in Daisy Goodwin’s VICTORIA (ITV Studios/PBS), CASUALTY (BBC), and Stephen Merchant/Dwayne Johnson’s FIGHTING WITH MY FAMILY (MGM/Film4).
+Recently, Grace was nominated for Best Supporting Actress at the British Independent Film Festival for her performance in Ottilie Wilford’s JEWELS.